Azure/reddog-aks-workshop/docs/cheatsheets/001-cluster-creation-cheatsheet.md

 * The cluster should use the cluster and kubelet identities you've already created
 * The cluster should be configured to use 'Calico' Kubernetes Network Policy
 * The cluster should have both a 'System' and 'User' mode nodepool
+* The system pool should have 1 node and the user pool shoudl have 3 nodes
 * The initial pool created will be the system pool and should be called 'systempool'
 * The 'System' mode pool should be tainted to only allow system pods